-In April 2017, we released Version 9.5 of GastroPlus after nearly two years of improvements over version 9.0, which was released in April 2015.
-Version 9.5 is now the largest single upgrade we've made to the program.
+In May 2018, we released Version 9.6 of GastroPlus.
+Version 9.6 is the most feature-rich and user-friendly release in our history.
 New functionalities that we believe provide the most advanced decision-making tool for preclinical and early clinical trial simulation and modeling analysis available today include: